 First, let’s dive into some of the most common causes of workplace underperformance.
 Then, we’ll review a few solutions you can employ to help your team members reach their full potential.

-Common causes of underperformance in the workplace
+Common causes of underperformance employees

 When looking at causes of underperformance, it’s important to remember that it’s rarely an intentional decision.
 Performing below the standard naturally jeopardizes an individual’s job — something most people want to avoid.

 Many of the factors that contribute to poor performance have to do with external circumstances related to the working environment rather than the individual themselves.
 This means employers have the ability to identify and address external, workforce environment factors that can lead to underperformance.

 Here are some common causes to be aware of:

 Employees want to know that their day-to-day efforts are going to pay off and lead to career advancement.
 A recent Gartner study found that 40 percent of employees surveyed cited lack of advancement opportunities as one of the main reasons why they left their job.
 This can also have a detrimental effect on overall motivation, leaving employees feeling stagnant and uninspired to do more than the bare minimum.

 Learning and development (L&D) is essential to a thriving, growth-oriented workforce, with 94 percent of workers reporting they would stay with their employer for longer if they were provided with more access to learning opportunities.